rachel-gamble/fs-journal/quizzes/week02.md

 **1.** Which keywords are used to declare a variable in JavaScript?
 <!-- enter you answer in the space below -->
 ```
+var
+let
+const

 ```
 **2.** What is the definition of a function?
 <!-- enter you answer in the space below -->
 ```
+function name(parameters){
+  //statements
+}

+A Function is a declaration to define a named function; worded like the example above.
+You used the actually keyword "function" followed by the name of the function.
 ```
 **3.** What are the `SOLID` principles?
 <!-- enter you answer in the space below -->